Ryderjj89/rsvp-manager/README.md

   - Track RSVPs and guest counts
   - Comprehensive admin interface for event management
   - Email notifications for submitted RSVPs
+  - Individual submission links so users can edit their submissions

 - Item Coordination
   - Create and manage lists of needed items for events